DV

 Quick verdict

-SOXX (iShares Semiconductor ETF) and XLK (Technology Select Sector SPDR Fund) are both quarterly-pay dividend ETFs, but they take different approaches.
+SOXX (iShares Semiconductor ETF) and XLK (State Street Technology Select Sector SPDR ETF) are both quarterly-pay dividend ETFs, but they take different approaches.

 They track different benchmarks: SOXX is linked to ICE Semiconductor Index while XLK tracks Technology Select Sector Index, which means their performance drivers differ.